ThePhotoChemist/Fami2Vic/README.md

 The compiled PRG file of "Wily's Castle 2" is included in the repo, and can be loaded on to a VIC-20 with an sd2iec, etc.  It requires an 8k RAM expansion to function properly.

-Many thanks goes to Aleksi Eeben, for publishing his code for 10-bit oscillator resolution.
+Many thanks goes to Aleksi Eeben (aka Viznut), for publishing his code for 10-bit oscillator resolution.
 Without his work, the music from this script would sound about 500 times worse.  https://aleksieeben.myportfolio.com/toolsandhacks